Av1nashM/ADR_Project/README.md

 # ADR_Project
 Application where drugs are inputted and the output is any Adverse Drug Reactions occur

+This project only uses previous data and trends and outputs the result.
+It does not give medical advice

 - Adverse Drug Reaction : Harmful uninteded response to a medicinal product at normal theripudic doses
 - Serious : Death, Life-threatening event, Hospitalization or prolonged stay, Permanent disability/incapacity, Congenital anomaly/birth defect, Any event requiring intervention to prevent one of the above
 - Non-Serious : Mild rash or itching, Headache, Nausea, Dizziness